Alight in action

 Alight Guides navigate Ukrainians to safety through Airbnb.org

-At the start of the war in 2022, Vitaliy and Katia lived near an area that had been occupied by the Russian military; they had to close their shop and struggled to find work.
+As their hometown became a frontline, Vitaliy and Katia had to close their shop and struggled to find work.
 Concerned for their three daughters, they took a train to Poland.
 Not knowing what to do, they spent their first night sleeping on benches at the station.
-Next day, they met an Alight guide who found them a free 30-day stay from Airbnb.org, providing a safe, clean place to rest and plan their next steps in peace
+Next day, they met an Alight guide who found them a free 30-day stay from Airbnb.org, providing a safe, clean place to rest and plan their next steps in peace.

 Stay in the loop